 In conclusions, the samples analyzed in the present study had similar morphology compared to data reported in the literature.
-We couldn’t find differences in fabric-elasticity relationships between healthy and OI trabecular bone, when the ROIs were homogeneous enough i.e. with a CV lower than 0.263.
-Indermaur et al. (2021) could show that the compressive behaviour of OI bone tissue is similar to the one of healthy control at the ECM level.
-If the tensile and shearing behaviour is similar as well, fabric-strength relationships will hold too.
+We couldn’t find differences in fabric-elasticity relationships between healthy and OI trabecular bone, when the ROIs were homogeneous enough, i.e. with a CV lower than 0.263.
+Indermaur et al. (2021) could show that the compressive behavior of OI bone tissue is similar to the one of healthy control at the ECM level.
+If the tensile and shearing behavior is similar as well, fabric-strength relationships will hold too.
 Therefore, OI trabecular bone can explain part of the bone fragility by the decrease in BV/TV and the loss of homogeneity in its trabecular organization.

 Acknowledgments

-The authors acknowledge Christina Wapp from the ARTORG Center for Biomedical Engineering Research for her contribution to the building and interpretation of linear mixed-effect model and Mereo BioPharma for sharing the tibia XCTII scans of OI individuals.
+The authors acknowledge Christina Wapp from the ARTORG Center for Biomedical Engineering Research for her contribution to the building and interpretation of linear mixed-effect model and Mereo BioPharma for sharing the tibia XCTII reconstructions of OI individuals.
 This work was internally funded by the ARTORG Center for Biomedical Engineering Research and Mereo BioPharma.
 Bettina M. Willie is supported by the Shriners Hospital for Children and the FRQS Programme de bourses de chercheur.

 Linear Models